Learning About Apprenticeships: What You Need To Know As A Parent.

 Many of our employers pay significantly more than this, and it is not uncommon for apprentices to start their apprenticeship earning the London Living Wage.
 There is lots of information on apprentice wage regulations here.

 Will your child have to pay for any of the training?

 Absolutely not.
 Neither you nor your child should ever have to pay a penny for the training.
 If your child chose to follow the route of a degree apprenticeship, this means they could get that much-coveted university degree without any of the associated student debt!

 How many hours is your child expected to work during the week?

 All apprentices are expected to work a minimum of 30 hours a week.
 If they’re 16 or 17 years of age, they’re not expected to work more than 40 hours a week.
 Normal working regulations apply for those over the age of 18.

 What are the industries that your child might end up working in?

 The possibilities for different pathways and courses are HUGE.
 Apprenticeships range from construction to software development and everything in-between.

-Here at the London Group, we supply business and tech apprenticeships with digital skills at their core.
+Here at the LDN Apprenticeships, we supply business and tech apprenticeships with digital skills at their core.